lowcodeunit/public-web-blog/blog/2021-01-25-connecting-raspberry-pi-and-dht11.md

  Copy **YourHostName**, **YourDeviceID** and **YourDeviceKey** portions of your connection string (not including the "**Hostname=**", "**DeviceId=**", "**SharedAccessKey=**", or the "**;**" at the end of each value).
 Go back to your Node-Red browser, and double click on the yellow **Format JSON** module, which will pull up a **Properties** screen, shown below.

+Next, click on the three-dot menu screen (shown in the red box below).
+This will pull up an "Edit" screen for your flow.

 ![Format JSON Properties Updated](/img/screenshots/format_json_properties_screen.png)

-Next, click on the three-dot menu screen (shown in the red box above).
-This will pull up an "Edit" screen, shown below:
+ From here, take the **YourDeviceID** and **YourDeviceKey** values from your connection string and paste them into the properties shown in the red boxes below.
+Click **Done**, and then **Done** again to close the module properties screen.

 ![Replace ID and key](/img/screenshots/replace_id_and_key.png)

- From here, take the **YourDeviceID** and **YourDeviceKey** values from your connection string and paste them into the properties shown in the red boxes above.
-Click "Done", and then "Done" again to close the module properties screen.

 :::note

-**Note**: For this specific example, **DeviceID** has to be entered twice.
+For this specific example, **DeviceID** has to be entered twice.
 This is because the Azure IoT Hub module requires the deviceID in order to build a connection string.
 The IoT Hub itself also requires a DeviceID in the data payload.

 :::

 Next, double click on the **"Azure IoT Hub"** node module.
 This will open a **Properties** screen, shown below.
+Take your **HostName**, and paste it into the red box shown above.
+Click **Done**, and then **Done** again to close the module properties screen.

 ![Update Hostname](/img/screenshots/update_hostname.png)

-Take your **HostName**, and paste it into the red box shown above.
-Click "Done", and then "Done" again to close the module properties screen.

 Once this is complete, click the red "Deploy" button in the top right corner.
 Your pi is now sending real time data to IoT Ensemble!